davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-10-matching-accented-strings-in-javascript.md

 // Remember, though Unicode equivalent and identical in display, this is false...
 '\u0069\u0308' === '\u00ef';  // false

-// BUT we can use String.protype.normalize() to help out!
+// BUT we can use String.prototype.normalize() to help out!

 // To composed form ('NFC' means Normalization Form Canonical Composition) '\u0069\u0308'.normalize('NFC') === '\u00ef';  // true